 PGY2 Solid Organ Transplant

 Thank you for your interest in the PGY2 Solid Organ Transplant Residency program at UNC!
-Our program strives to provide individualized personal and professional development for the next generation of transplant pharmacy leaders.

 With a diverse group of seasoned practitioners as preceptors and a welcoming transplant multidisciplinary team, residents of our program are prepared to enter practice at the highest level.

 To provide individualized personal and professional development for the next generation of transplant pharmacy leaders through professional promotion, development of areas of interest, establishment of critical clinical foundational skills, and provision of a breadth of experiences with guided contextual perspective.